-- Email open rate.
 This metric tells you which percentage of your recipients are opening your emails.
-It’s a good indicator of two things: how effectively you’re targeting customers and how compelling your subject lines are.
+It’s a good indicator of how effectively you’re targeting customers and how compelling your subject lines are.

-- Clickthrough rate.
-This tells you which percentage of people who received an email ended up clicking on at least one link.
+This tells you which percentage of people who received your email clicked on at least one link.
 Unlike the previous KPI, this one tells you more about the content of the email.
-If your clickthrough rates are low, you might want to work on your CTAs, targeting, or even your offer.
+If your click-through rates are low, you should work on your CTAs, targeting, or offer.

-- Conversion rate.
-The percentage of recipients who completed an action you defined as a conversion (buying a product, filling in a form, downloading a PDF, and others).
-Consistently high conversion rates mean that your whole process is stellar: from your targeting, through your messaging, to your website experience and offer.
+Consistently high conversion rates mean that your whole process is stellar—from your targeting, through your messaging, to your website experience and offer.

 So, what is dynamic email marketing?
 It’s much more than flashy content and cheap personalization techniques.

-It’s a complex approach that leverages user data and good email marketing practices to deliver the best experiences to the customer and the best results to the business using it.
+It’s a complex approach that leverages user data and good email marketing practices to deliver the business using it the best customer experiences and results.

-And, like many things in digital marketing, it’s driven by results and constant improvement.
+And, like many things in digital marketing, it’s driven by outcomes and constant improvement.

-If you feel like it’s time to start infusing your emails with some dynamic content, check out Hyperise.
-Its intuitive interface allows you to execute the most impressive customization sequences with no coding experience!
+If you feel it’s time to start infusing your emails with dynamic content, check out Hyperise.
+Its intuitive interface allows you to execute the most impressive customization sequences—without coding experience required!